-Fluent in French and Italian, and conversational in Chinese, Chris is a go-to resource for many international clients seeking to advance their interests in the United States and internationally.
+Fluent in French, Italian and Chinese, Chris is a go-to resource for many international clients seeking to advance their interests in the United States and internationally.

 - New York University School of Law (JD)

 - Represented a public REIT in litigation in the New York area for over 25 years.

 - Won a $21 million judgment for the seller of a controlling interest in a public REIT.

 - Won a $31 million judgment after trial for a partner in a New York real estate partnership.

 - Represented an Israeli bank in successfully foreclosing on or restructuring close to $1 billion in defaulted construction loans.

 - In a case of first impression on behalf of an Irish bank, obtained a court order permitting a statutory rents receiver in a $200 million mortgage foreclosure action to complete construction of the mortgagor’s unfinished condominium project in Manhattan.

 - Won a trial in the Kings County Supreme Court to determine title to two parcels of property in Brooklyn Heights.